Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by James Duncan Davidson/O’Reilly Media, Inc.

-BRIAN GRAZER and RON HOWARD
+BRIAN GRAZER and RON HOWARDIMAGINE ENTERTAINMENT

 SPHERE OF INFLUENCE: A whirlwind of eclectic ideas, Grazer has a dizzying four dozen movies in development and a half-dozen more in various stages of production.
 His fourth Russell Crowe picture, Robin Hood, captured $310 million in global box-office receipts, and he’s got a surefire success in his upcoming The Dilemma, a Vince Vaughn comedy directed by his longtime business partner, Howard, who this year turned his 1989 hit film, Parenthood, into a hit TV series for NBC.
 Howard also moonlighted making short videos for the Web site Funny or Die that were comedic, star-studded lobbying efforts for creating the Consumer Financial Protection Agency.